-Translated from the Maa language as, ‘The Land that Moves on Forever’, the Serengeti’s vast rolling grasslands and golden savannah give travellers a soul-stirring sense of space and support millions of wildebeest, as well as sizable populations of zebra, buffalo, elephant and giraffe and myriad gazelle and antelope species.
-And where there are plains game aplenty, predators – like lions, leopards, cheetahs, hyena and wild dogs - are sure to follow.
-The Serengeti is definitely a photographer’s paradise!
+Translated from the Maa language as ‘the land that moves on forever’, the Serengeti’s vast rolling grasslands and golden savannah give travellers a soul-stirring sense of space.
+Although it is most famous for supporting millions of wildebeest, there are also sizable populations of zebra, buffalo, elephant and giraffe, and myriad gazelle and antelope species.
+And where there are plains game aplenty, predators like lion, leopard, cheetah, hyena and wild dog are sure to follow.

 Witness the Annual Wildebeest Migration

 The Great Wildebeest Migration is one of the last mass terrestrial animal movements left on the planet, and the main reason why so many wildlife enthusiasts visit the Serengeti – especially at mid-year.
 Watching herds of biblical proportions move across the plains will stir your soul unlike anything else.
 It truly is one of Mother Nature’s greatest spectacles!
 The herds undergo challenges and hardships as they move from region to region, constantly under attack from predators like Africa's big cats and the notoriously huge crocodiles that lie in wait at river crossing points.

 - Mobile camps move regularly to stay as close to the herds as possible.

 - Some accommodations offer easy access to river crossing points.

 - Calving season (January to March) delivers plenty of bittersweet predator action.